More rain and snow bound for California as back-to-back atmospheric rivers approach

 Another set of storms is expected to hit California in the coming days and over the weekend, continuing the state's spate of recent extreme weather since the beginning of the year.

-Starting Thursday back-to-back "atmospheric rivers" — a plume of tropical moisture that dump huge amounts of rain — are expected to bring heavy precipitation across central and northern California, while also dumping snow in higher elevations in the state, forecasters say.
+Starting Thursday, forecasters say back-to-back "atmospheric rivers" — a plume of tropical moisture that dumps huge amounts of rain — will bring heavy precipitation across Central and Northern California, while also dumping snow in higher elevations in the state, forecasters say.

 The National Weather Service says a few warm thunderstorms will be possible Thursday night and early Friday, which will then be followed by a cold front.